Femtoscopic correlations of identical charged pions and kaons in pp collisions at $\sqrt{s}=13$ TeV with event-shape selection: Results and discussion

-By applying this correction to the radii measured in this work (Fig.~\ref{fig:corrRmtSp07Sp03}), the extracted pion and kaon radii for spherical events become closer to each other than in the case without such correction (Figure~\ref{fig:RmtSp07Sp03}) considered above.
+The simplest way to see the possible difference in the pp collisions is to apply this correction to the radii measured in this work.
+Figure~\ref{fig:corrRmtSp07Sp03} shows that the extracted pion and kaon radii for spherical events become closer to each other than in the case without such correction (Fig.~\ref{fig:RmtSp07Sp03}) considered above.
+The obtained $m_{\rm T}$ scaling of the pion and kaon radii is not as good as for the Pb--Pb case~\cite{Kisiel:2014upa}, which can be explained by different influence of resonance decay contributions in pp and Pb--Pb collisions.
 The large uncertainties for kaon radii do not allow making any conclusion about the $m_{\rm T}$ scaling in jet-like events.
 The understanding of the $m_{\rm T}$ trend of the jet-like pion and kaon radii requires further study.
-The radii shown in Figure~\ref{fig:corrRmtSp07Sp03} were also fitted with the linear function of Eq.~\ref{eq:linfit} (see Table~\ref{tab:SlopesCorr}).
+The radii shown in Fig.~\ref{fig:corrRmtSp07Sp03} were also fitted with the linear function of Eq.~\ref{eq:linfit} (see Table~\ref{tab:SlopesCorr}).
 The $\chi^{2}/{\rm NDF}$ for the fit of the uncorrected radii (Table~\ref{tab:SlopesNotCorr}) are larger than for the corrected ones (Table~\ref{tab:SlopesCorr}) for spherical events in all multiplicity intervals.

 This suggests an approximate $m_{\rm T}$ scaling for the radii for spherical events if the differences in Lorentz boosts for pions and kaons are taken into account.